Shrewsbury (constituency): Boundaries

 In 2024, the Burnell and Severn Valley wards were transferred to South Shropshire.

-Constituency profile

-At its heart lies the town of Shrewsbury (2011 population 71,715), which is the county town of Shropshire.
-It is otherwise a rural constituency.
-Villages such as Bayston Hill, Ford, Dorrington, Condover, Minsterley, Pontesbury, Bomere Heath, Wroxeter and Atcham are included.
-Its southern edge is the northern side of the Shropshire Hills AONB.
-The landscape of the constituency features many small rivers which drain the fields and coppices into the upper plain of the River Severn, which cut straight through the area.
-The main roads through the area are the A5 and A49, providing links to nearby Telford as well as North Wales and the cities of Birmingham and Manchester.

 History

 Shrewsbury was founded in 1295 as parliamentary borough, returning two members to the House of Commons of England until 1707, then of the House of Commons of Great Britain from 1707 to 1800, and of the House of Commons of the United Kingdom from 1801 to 1885.

 Famous MPs have included Sir Philip Sidney in 1581, Robert Clive (known as 'Clive of India') from 1761 to his death in 1774, and Benjamin Disraeli (later Prime Minister) in 1841–47.
 By the mid eighteenth century Shrewsbury was known as an independent constituency.
 The right of election was vested in resident burgesses paying scot and lot.
 By 1722 the number of voters exceeded 1300 but Parliament sharply reduced the number by excluding parts of Shrewsbury from the parliamentary borough.

 Under the Redistribution of Seats Act 1885, its representation was reduced to one Member of Parliament (MP).
 The parliamentary borough was abolished with effect from the 1918 general election, and the name transferred to a new county constituency.
 The constituency was renamed to "Shrewsbury and Atcham" for the period from 1983 to 2024, with the exact same boundaries as had been in effect from 1974-1983.